opnsense/docs/source/manual/how-tos/wireguard-client-mullvad.rst

 When assigning interfaces we can also add gateways to them.
 This would  offer you the chance to balance traffic via different VPN providers or do more complex routing scenarios.

+See the how-to on selective routing for further information :doc:`wireguard-selective-routing`